drewmccormack/ensembles/README.md

 		platform :osx, '10.9'
 		pod "Ensembles", "~> 1.0"

-To manually add Ensembles to your App's Xcode Project...
+If you want to manually add Ensembles to your App's Xcode Project...

 1. In Finder, drag the `Ensembles Mac.xcodeproj` project from the `Framework` directory into your Xcode project.
 2. Select your App's project root in the source list on the left, and then select the App's target.
-3. In the General tab, click the + button in the _Linked Frameworks and Libraries_ section.
+3. In the General tab, click the + button in the _Embedded Binaries_ section.
 4. Choose `Ensembles.framework` and add it.
-5. Create a new build phase to copy frameworks into your app bundle (if you don’t already have one).
-To do this...
- * Select the project root in the source list, then select your app’s target.
- * Open the *Build Phases* tab.
- * Click the + button at the top of the list.
- * Choose *New Copy Files Build Phase* from the popup menu.
- * Disclose the contents of the new *Copy Files* phase, and choose *Frameworks* from the *Destination* popup button.
- * Click the + button at the bottom of the *Copy Files* phase section, choose *Ensembles.framework*, and click *Add*.
-6. Locate the _Runpath Search Path_ build setting, and add `@loader_path/../Frameworks`.
-7. Add the following import in your precompiled header file, or in any files using Ensembles.
+5. Add the following import in your precompiled header file, or in any files using Ensembles.

         #import <Ensembles/Ensembles.h>

+For Swift use

+        import Ensembles

 #### Including Optional Cloud Services